harvard-lil/perma/install.md

     $ export PATH=$PATH:/usr/local/mysql/bin

+If you're running Ubuntu or Linux distro you might need to install mysql_config using:
+    $ apt-get install libmysqlclient-dev

 ### MySQL

 You'll need a Django friendly database.
 If you want to use MySQL, something like the following can be used to create a new user and a new database: